 The photos below were taken by Carl Groll and show the SAN JACINTO entering Kiel on June 18 (the first two pictures); moored at Kiel on the morning of June 21 and departing Kiel later that day.

-The photos below were taken by me and show the USS SAN JACINTO at the Norfolk Naval Shipyard, Norfolk, Va., on November 9, 2008.
+The photos below were taken by me and show the USS SAN JACINTO at BAE Systems Norfolk Ship Repair, Norfolk, Va., on November 9, 2008.

 The photos below were taken by me and show the USS SAN JACINTO dry-docked at the BAE Shipyard, Norfolk, Va., on October 29, 2010.